How I Think and Do: Police Officer Brett Walsh

 Law enforcement officials who are tasked with identifying a body based on partial skeletal remains have a new tool at their disposal.
 A paper recently published in the Journal of Forensic Sciences by Sheena Harris (MA, Anthropology '09) and Associate Professor of Anthropology Troy Case details how to determine the biological sex of skeletal remains based solely on measurements of the seven tarsal bones in the feet.

-As Deputy State Director for US Senator Kay Hagan, Tony Caravano (Criminology ‘04) called on the skills he honed as a CHASS major.
-“The ability to communicate today is probably […]
+As Deputy State Director for US Senator Kay Hagan, Tony Caravano (Criminology ‘04) called on the skills he honed as a Humanities and Social Sciences major.

 CHASS Student of the Month – March 2009